real estate dispute arbitration in Pico Rivera, California 90662

 The Background

-The conflict began in March 2022, when Maria Ramirez listed her home at 9122 Maple Avenue for sale.
+The conflict began in March 2022, when the claimant listed her home at 9122 Maple Avenue for sale.
 During a routine survey, Ramirez learned the property line between her house and Delgado’s adjacent lot was not where she thought.
 The survey revealed that a portion of her backyard — roughly 450 square feet, including a cherished mature orange tree — overlapped onto Delgado’s parcel.
 While the encroachment was minor, Delgado asserted that the land was rightfully his and demanded $45,000 for the "use and possession," claiming he had maintained that part of the yard for years.

 The Dispute

 Maria, a single mother of two, felt blindsided.
 She never intended to purchase or pay for additional land.
-Hector, a retired contractor, grew increasingly vocal, insisting the boundary issue was “non-negotiable.”
+Hector, a retired contractor, grew increasingly vocal, insisting the boundary issue was non-negotiable.”
 Negotiations stalled for months, and after failed mediation attempts in late 2022, the parties agreed to arbitration in January 2023 to avoid prolonged litigation.

 The Arbitration Process

-Chosen by mutual consent, arbitrator Robert Johnson, a respected local real estate attorney based in Los Angeles, began hearings on February 15, 2023.
+Chosen by mutual consent, arbitrator the claimant, a respected local real estate attorney based in Los Angeles, began hearings on February 15, 2023.
 Over three sessions, she carefully examined property deeds dating back to the 1950s, past surveys, and testimonies.
 Maria’s witnesses, including a licensed surveyor, argued the original property markers had shifted over time due to fence replacement and landscaping changes.
 Hector’s testimony stressed his longtime maintenance of the entire lot, emphasizing his investment improving the yard segment in dispute.

 The Ruling

 On March 20, 2023, Sanchez issued a detailed 12-page arbitration award.
-She ruled that 300 square feet of the disputed area legally belonged to Maria Ramirez, while the remaining 150 square feet rested with Hector Delgado.
+She ruled that 300 square feet of the disputed area legally belonged to the claimant, while the remaining 150 square feet rested with Hector Delgado.
 Furthermore, recognizing the encroachment was unintentional, she ordered Maria to pay Hector $22,500 — exactly half his initial demand — as compensation for the portion on Hector’s land.
 Both parties were ordered to cooperate in rectifying the property lines by installing new markers and fences within 90 days.

 Aftermath and Reflection